fishmingyu/OrcaLoca/README.md

 # OrcaLoca

+## 🔥 News! 🚀

+- *Feb 18*: We update the support for Gemini series model through vertex API.

 OrcaLoca (previous named Orcar), an LLM agent framework that improves accuracy for software issue localization by integrating priority-based scheduling for LLM-guided action, action decomposition with relevance scoring, and distance-aware context pruning.

 ![overview](./artifact/overview.jpg)